jmendeth/jmendeth.com/_posts/2014-08-25-snowshoestamp.md

 about the software side (aka SDK) of their engine.
 Here's what I found out.

 > Note: this post is a draft.
 There may be some typos or wrong assumptions,
-> because I didn't spend time verifying all the info as I usually do.
+> because I didn't spend as much time verifying the info as I usually do.

+> **Edit:** they finally released a JS SDK that eliminates the need for a stamp
+> screen, but the other issues explained here still apply.

 ## Code

-Here's the repo that allows one to "host a stamp screen": https://github.com/snowshoestamp/touchy_sdk When the user stamps in this webpage, the data is sent to a "Callback URL".
+Here's the repo that allows one to "host a stamp screen": [Touchy SDK](https://github.com/snowshoestamp/touchy_sdk)

+When the user stamps in this webpage, the data is sent to a "Callback URL".
 To use this stamp screen, you copy the files and edit the `index.html` file to insert your own callback / error URLs and background.

-The idea of having to direct your user to a specific webpage, stamp, and then go back to your application doesn't felt right at all, but I supposed the logic was too complex to be embedded in another webpage.
+The idea of having to direct your user to a specific webpage, stamp, and then go back to your application doesn't feel right at all, but I supposed the logic was too complex to be embedded in another webpage.

 But it got worse.